dafny-lang/dafny/docs/DafnyRef/UserGuide.md

    * 0 - do not compile the program
    * 1 (default) - upon successful verification, compile the program to the target language
    * 2 - always compile, regardless of verification success
-   * 3 - if verification is successful, compile the programi (like option 1), and then if there is a `Main` method, attempt to run the program
+   * 3 - if verification is successful, compile the program (like option 1), and then if there is a `Main` method, attempt to run the program
    * 4 - always compile (like option 2), and then if there is a `Main` method, attempt to run the program

 * `-compileTarget:<s>` - sets the target programming language for the compiler